Pol-Identity Verification of Students Enrolled in Online Courses

 REASON FOR POLICY

-Per federal law and SACSCOC, institutions offering online education (hereinafter referred to as distance education) must have processes to establish that the student who registers in such courses is the same student who participates in and receives academic credit.
+Per federal law and the Southern Association of Colleges and Schools Commission on Colleges’ (SACSCOC) Principles of Accreditation, institutions offering online education (hereinafter referred to as distance education) must have processes to establish that the student who registers in such courses is the same student who participates in and receives academic credit.

 The purpose of this policy is to ensure that the University of Louisville operates in compliance with the federal requirements concerning the verification of student identity in distance education.
 This policy provides awareness to University of Louisville employees of the regulations and requirements related to verification of student identity and helps to eliminate risks of non-compliance to the University of Louisville and its students.